-Duhok, 11 February: In an effort to assist in accounting for missing persons from Da’esh crimes, the International Commission on Missing Persons (ICMP) and the Commission for Investigation and Gathering Evidence (CIGE), which has its headquarters in Duhok in the Kurdistan Region of Iraq, today signed an agreement that will give CIGE access to ICMP’s Identification Data Management System (iDMS).
+Duhok, 11 February: In an effort to assist in accounting for missing persons from Da’esh crimes, the International Commission on Missing Persons (ICMP) and the Commission for Investigation and Gathering Evidence (CIGE), which has its headquarters in Duhok in the Kurdistan Region of Iraq, today signed an agreement that will give CIGE access to ICMP’s Integrated Data Management System (iDMS).

 The iDMS is a global data system capability that ICMP provides to governments, families of the missing, technical experts and others.
 It has a set of powerful integrated applications that support the process of storing, processing and analyzing data on missing persons investigations, and identifications.
 As an estimated one million persons are missing from a variety of circumstances over the last 50 years of Iraq’s history, ICMP’s goal is to ensure access to the iDMS for all Iraqi institutions whose work is relevant to the missing persons process, and to provide families of the missing with the ability to report a missing person through the online capacities of the iDMS.

 At today’s signing ceremony, ICMP handed over to CIGE a DNA match report identifying the human remains of a Yezidi woman who disappeared as a result of the Da’esh occupation.
 DNA was extracted from the unidentified human remains and matched with DNA from a blood sample provided by a close relative of the deceased woman.
 The Medico-Legal Directorate in Duhok collected the sample from the human remains; CIGE collected blood samples from relatives of the victim, and ICMP matched the post-mortem and ante-mortem samples.